WAIH (New York)

 WAIH was a student-run non-commercial radio station located in Potsdam, New York.
-Its 100-watt broadcast signal originated from the campus of the state university (SUNY Potsdam) on the frequency of 90.3 FM MHz.
+Its 100-watt broadcast signal originated from the campus of the state university (SUNY Potsdam) on the frequency of 90.3 FM.
 The station began free-air broadcasts on September 24, 1994, replacing a cable FM station (WRPS).
 The format of the station was mixed music, leaning towards "alternative" or less "pop-oriented" acts.
 WAIH also had a tradition of hosting many talk shows centered on subjects like sexuality, politics, and the general mix of talk and music.
 For many years, the station was referred to locally as "The Way," a moniker which students working at WAIH eventually adopted as an on-air tagline.
 On March 1, 2007, WAIH began simulcasting its radio signal over the Internet on its website.

 WAIH's license was cancelled June 2, 2022.
 It was one of several SUNY-owned student radio stations whose licenses were allowed to lapse that day, without filing for renewal.